yellingintothefan/gel/README.md

 # gel

-Gel (Graphical Emulation Layer) aims to immitate the core of OpenGL 2.0 with less than 768 lines.
+Gel (Graphical Emulation Layer) aims to immitate the core of OpenGL 2.0 in 768 lines.

     make; ./gel